-If you try to install Veritas Accessand the yum repositories present in the nodes are outdated, then the installer tries to reach the RHN repositories to update the yum repository.
+If you try to install Veritas Access and the yum repositories present in the nodes are outdated, then the installer tries to reach the Red Hat Network (RHN) repositories to update the yum repository.
 If you do not have Internet connectivity, then the installation fails.

-Remove the yum configuration file for the yum repository which is present in /etc/yum.repos.d.
-Then, run the yum clean all command to refresh the yum repository information.
+Remove the yum configuration file for the yum repository that is present in /etc/yum.repos.d.
+Run the yum clean all command to refresh the yum repository information.
 Re-run the Veritas Access installer.